 For many years, agriculture experienced a sustained period of favorable economic conditions due to strong commodity prices, rising land values, and, to a lesser extent, government support and multi-peril insurance programs.
 Because of this overall prosperity and continued robust agricultural environment, our financial results have been positively impacted.
 Production agriculture, however, is a cyclical business that is heavily influenced by commodity prices.
-In 2009 and 2010, certain agricultural sectors experienced significant stress, which negatively impacted credit quality measures.
+Recently, certain agricultural sectors experienced significant stress, which negatively impacted credit quality measures.
 The agricultural sectors which have been adversely affected have been dairy, poultry, hogs, fed cattle, nurseries and ethanol operations, while grain producers have been positively affected.
-Drought conditions in 2012 in our territory may impact grain and cattle producers in future years.
-Overall conditions were satisfactory in 2012, but dairy continues to reflect some stress and high feed costs are stressing margins in the meat protein complexes, especially poultry.
+Drought conditions, while better in 2013 in our territory, may impact grain and cattle producers in future years.
+Overall conditions were satisfactory in 2013, but dairy continues to reflect some stress and high feed costs are stressing margins in the meat protein complexes.
 The negative impact to us from these less favorable conditions is somewhat lessened by geographic and commodity diversification and the generally strong financial condition of our agricultural borrowers.

-During 2012, economic conditions in our region were generally favorable due to increased land and collateral values, commodity prices, and off-farm income sources.
+During 2013, economic conditions in our region were generally favorable due to increased land and collateral values, commodity prices, and off-farm income sources.
+Weather conditions were more favorable in 2013.
 Expansion in the oil, gas and wind energy have had a major favorable impact in our region.